SergiyMyronov/hw15_redis/README.md

-Homework 14
+Homework 15
-Base views demonstration
+Django redis cache demonstration

 Overview

-This web application demonstrates some of base-views.
+This web application demonstrates Django redis cache.

 The main features that have currently been implemented are: